zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 [end of dialogue]

-There’s no need for the boss to look over the shoulder o f the writer of this script.
+There’s no need for the boss to look over the shoulder of the writer of this script.
 It’s by Dr. Lucy Tse, so you know it’s going to be good!

-From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2010 by the Center  for Educational Development.

 # Shopping for a Hat